georust/geo/geo/src/algorithm/minsep/work.md

    `Option<T>` or a result carrying the realising pair, per geo conventions on degenerate inputs), document the σ vs `Distance` distinction, no third-party types in the public API.

+## Robust-kernel and primitive limits (found 2026-09-01)

+Two float-limit behaviours in geo's primitives, both found by the σ property harness while testing the LinSep solver.
+Neither is a bug to fix upstream so much as a documented limit; the linsep test oracle works around both (see `separation_brute_force`):

+1. `RobustKernel::orient2d` loses exactness when an orientation product underflows (magnitude below ~1e-323): disjoint segments can be misclassified as collinear, after which `Intersects<Line> for Line` degenerates to a bounding-rect check and reports a false intersection, so `Euclidean.distance` returns a false zero.
+   Counterexample: `LINESTRING(0 0, 0 1.3e-113)` vs
+   `LINESTRING(0 1, 9.5e-212 0)` — true distance 9.5e-212.
+2. `line_segment_distance` divides by the segment's squared length, which underflows to zero for segments shorter than ~1e-162; the result is NaN, which `Float::min` folds silently away (an all-NaN reduction leaves the initial infinity).

 ## Found bug: geo fast-path overestimate (2026-08-31)